khoy24/DS202FinalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 As shown in the graph, the city hotel has a higher cancellation rate of about 41.7% whereas the resort hotel had 27.8% cancellation rate.
+We assume this would be because more people at the resort hotel are vacationing so their trips are based off the destination, whereas maybe the city hotel would have more bookings related to work / other nearby hotels that would allow or require people to change their plans more.
+A resort hotel’s location is generally the main attraction.

 This graph shows how the number of special requests correlates with the cancellation rate.